jackocnr/intl-tel-input/README.md

 ## Roadmap
 * Type country name to select it
 * Option to use your own country data

+## Troubleshooting
+* Depending on your project setup, you may need to override the path to flags16.png in your CSS.
+You can do so like this:

+        .f16 .flag {background-image: url("path/to/flags16.png");}

 ## Attributions
 * Flag images and CSS from https://github.com/lafeber/world-flags-sprite